filecoin-project/rust-fil-proofs/fil-proofs-tooling/README.md

 }
 ```

-Run benchy in "flarp" mode with custom input and detailed metrics.
+Run benchy in "prodbench" mode with custom input and detailed metrics.

 ```shell
 > echo '{